 Different types of AI technologies and applications

-Various diverse technology and techniques jointly make up the area of Artificial Intelligence.
+Various diverse technologies and techniques jointly make up the area of Artificial Intelligence.
 Here are some examples:

-• Grammatical inference, various techniques such as Genetic Algorithms (simulating biological modification of genes), Tabu search, MDL (Minimum Descriptive Length), a variety of Occam’s Razor where the most straightforward option is preferred, Heuristic Greedy State Merging, Evidence driven state merging and Graph colouring and constraint satisfaction have been used.
+- Grammatical inference, various techniques, such as Genetic Algorithms (simulating biological modification of genes), Tabu search, MDL (Minimum Descriptive Length), a variety of Occam’s Razor where the most straightforward option is preferred, Heuristic Greedy State Merging, evidence-driven state merging, graph colouring, and constraint satisfaction, have been used.

-• Intelligent Agent, an independent program, performs some services such as collecting information.
-An agent can regularly search the Internet for information you are interested in.
+- An Intelligent Agent is an independent program that performs some services, such as collecting information.
+For example, an agent can regularly search the Internet for information you are interested in.

-• Reinforcement Learning: This machine learning type uses rewards and punishments to train AI systems to make decisions and solve problems.
-Reinforcement learning has been applied in various fields, including robotics, gaming, and autonomous vehicles.
+- Reinforcement Learning: This type of machine learning uses rewards and punishments to train AI systems to make decisions and solve problems.
+It has been applied in various fields, including robotics, gaming, and autonomous vehicles.

-• Sentiment analysis is the process of determining whether a piece of writing is positive, negative or neutral.
-It’s also known as opinion mining, deriving the opinion or attitude of a speaker.
+- Sentiment analysis: The process of determining whether a piece of writing is positive, negative, or neutral.
+It’s also known as opinion mining, which involves deriving a speaker’s opinion or attitude.

 Deep Learning

-In 1957 an algorithm was developed called Perceptron.
+In 1957, an algorithm called Perceptron was developed.
 It was what was later to be known as neural networks.
 It is called a neural network since the algorithm’s mechanism closely resembles how our brain cells work.

-In the news at the time, it was described as if it in later versions would “be able to walk, talk, see, write, reproduce itself and be conscious of its existence”.
+In the news at the time, it was described as if, in later versions, it would “be able to walk, talk, see, write, reproduce itself and be conscious of its existence.”
 While that has not yet happened, the same technology (neural networks) is used in many pattern recognition algorithms.
 The same basic algorithms have been further developed and enhanced.
 The algorithm is at the centre of the enormous improvement in computer performance that has made the last few years of development possible.

 Recent applications of AI